johnandersen777/johnandersen777.github.io/content/posts/patterns.md

 If you are comfortable, please post your values.
 Values are sometimes derived from religions.
 Values such as love for one another, honesty, forgiveness, and empathy are often shared common principles.
 Humanity has many common values and principles which can and will lead us towards unity.

 - [anti-patterns](https://github.com/publicdomainrelay/anti-patterns): Anti-patterns you want to be avoided when others act on your behalf.
+(Also below on this page with links to discussion threads)
   - [Modify anti-patterns using template repository](https://github.com/new?template_name=anti-patterns&template_owner=publicdomainrelay)
 - [patterns](https://github.com/publicdomainrelay/patterns): Best practices and patterns, values, and strategic plans and principles you want others to follow when acting on your behalf.
   - [Modify patterns using template repository](https://github.com/new?template_name=patterns&template_owner=publicdomainrelay)